Verox (VRX) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 Verox Historical Price

-According to the latest data gathered on Verox live price page, the current price of Verox is 5.66USD.
-The circulating supply of Verox(VRX) is 22.64K VRX , giving it a market capitalization of $128.04K.
+According to the latest data gathered on Verox live price page, the current price of Verox is 5.85USD.
+The circulating supply of Verox(VRX) is 22.64K VRX , giving it a market capitalization of $132.55K.

 The Verox Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of VRX based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.